Hearts of Iron IV: National focuses and spirits

+Events and decisions

+Country events are pop-ups triggered by national focuses, decisions, and other events (visible or hidden).
+Each event gives the player several options to pick from, often granting either bonuses or negatives (such as selecting leaders in an election), while also sometimes being used as a notification (informing players that a civil war is about to begin, for example).
+News events are another feature that notifies players when events of international significance occur.

+Decisions were a feature added in the update coinciding with the expansion Waking the Tiger that allow players to select policies without using their national focus slot.
+They often cost political power and can be used for actions such as propaganda, resource development, state integration, country formation, and other policies.

 Development

 Hearts of Iron IV was announced in 2014 and was originally slated for a late 2015 release.
 At E3 2015, creative director Johan Andersson confirmed that the game would be pushed back from its original release window, with the new release date being scheduled for the first quarter of 2016.
 This was an attempt to resolve several issues encountered with the game.
 In March 2016, it was announced that the game, built with the Clausewitz Engine, would be released on 6 June 2016, which was the 72nd anniversary of the Normandy landings.

-Hearts of Iron IV has also received many free updates since the launch of the game (16 major with over 100 in total).
+Hearts of Iron IV has also received many free updates since the launch of the game (19 major with over 100 in total).
 These often coincide with DLC releases, and add new content or change content for the base game.

 Downloadable content (DLC)

 Hearts of Iron IV has received several DLC ever since its release.
 This has included a variety of new content for the game, including graphical additions such as new armor models or new music packs such as the collaborations with the Swedish power metal band Sabaton.

-Hearts of Iron IV has several different types of DLC that change gameplay elements.
-This includes:
+Hearts of Iron IV has several types of DLC that change gameplay elements.
+These include: